Verify Your Investigator

 Contact your Security Officer at your service duty station or Recruiter with questions about the status of your background investigation.
 DCSA can only discuss case status information with authorized contacts from your branch of service.

 Contact your Security Officer at your service duty station with questions about the status of your security clearance or adjudication of your investigation.
-The Department of Defense’s Central Adjudications Facility (DoD-CAF) is responsible for adjudicating your completed background investigation and granting your security clearance.
+Department of Defense (DoD) Consolidated Adjudications Facility (CAF) is responsible for adjudicating your completed background investigation and granting your security clearance.

 Contact your Security Officer or Human Resources representative at the agency with which you are applying, or are currently employed, with (i.e. sponsoring agency) questions about the status of your background investigation.
 DCSA can only discuss case status information with authorized contacts from your sponsoring agency. .